 High quality education is critical if we are to produce well-rounded students who are skilled in a range of disciplines, socially responsible, and confident to contribute in complex and demanding work place environments.
 I believe that this can be achieved through effective engagement of students through a varied and flexible curriculum, both within and beyond the classroom.

 High expectations are the heart of my educational philosophy.
 I challenge teachers and students to progress to the highest personal level possible, working alongside them to provide frameworks and positive attitudes that enable big ideas and dreams to become realistic goals with excellent rates of academic achievement a central part of this.
 By recognising and celebrating success it is possible to develop a shared culture within, and beyond school.

-Bachelor of Science, Auckland University
+Bachelor of Science from Auckland University

-I began my teaching career at Northcote College where I spent fours years, prior to working in the United Kingdom as a Systems Analyst.
+I began my teaching career at Northcote College where I spent four years, prior to working in the United Kingdom as a Systems Analyst.
 After three years, in 1990, I returned to New Zealand and began teaching Mathematics at Rangitoto College.
 Over the years I have had a variety of roles including eight years as the Head of Computing and seven years as a Dean.
 In 2003 I joined Senior Management where I have had the opportunity to develop my leadership and gain experience across all areas of the College.